Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: First-principles calculations

 The soft phonon mode is a $L_2^-$ mode associated with the distortion pattern illustrated in Fig.~\ref{fig:RhTlS}(d).
 When this mode is stable, it primarily involves out-of-plane motion of the Rh ions.
-However, as the phonon frequency becomes imaginary, the mode evolves into a pattern resembling that shown in Tab.~\ref{tab:subgroups}, characterized predominantly by in-plane motion of the Rh ions in a dimerized configuration.
+However, as the phonon frequency becomes imaginary, the mode evolves into a pattern resembling that shown in Table~\ref{tab:subgroups}, characterized predominantly by in-plane motion of the Rh ions in a dimerized configuration.
 As explained in Sec.~\ref{sec:phenomenology}, the free energy is minimized by a state where either a single mode or three modes condense simultaneously.
 In the former case, the symmetry is lowered to $C2/m$, while in the latter the space group remains $R\bar{3}m$, although the unit cell is doubled along all three lattice directions.
 Here, the lowest phonon mode at F is an $F_1^+$ mode.
 Hence, this corresponds to case (i) for the free energy studied in Sec.~\ref{sec:phenomenology}.
 Consequently, it is possible that the condensation of the $L_2^-$ order results in a secondary transition of an $F_1^+$ order.
-Determining whether or not this is the case would require calculating the energy of the appropriately distorted lattice as done, e.g., in Ref.~\cite{Ratcliff2021Coherent, Ritz2023Impact} for the kagome metals.
+Determining whether or not this is the case would require calculating the energy of the appropriately distorted lattice as done, e.g., in Refs.~\cite{Ratcliff2021Coherent, Ritz2023Impact} for the kagome metals.

 Like \RhTlS{}, the electronic structure of \PdSnSe{} near the Fermi level is dominated by electronic $d$-orbitals, in this case originating from Pd, as shown in Fig.~\ref{fig:shandite_Se_electronic_structure}(g).
 The density of states exhibits a prominent peak immediately below the Fermi level, and the electronic structure features segments of near-flat bands between F and L and between L and T. As shown in Figs.~\ref{fig:PdSnSe}(c) and (d), both hole doping and hydrostatic pressure induce structural transitions in this material.
+We caution that the instabilities of \PdSnSe{} are not to either of the parkerite phases, despite these being close in energy (see Table~\ref{tab:lattice_parameters}).
+As explained above, the parkerite phases are not reachable from the shandite phase by a deformation corresponding to a single unstable phonon mode.